 Hand Someone Else the Camera

 Don’t forget to hop in a few shots—even if they’re just of you trying to change a diaper while preserving your Christmas outfit.
+These precious moments will last forever.
 “I tend to take a lot of outtakes when no one is posing and everyone is just drowning in the new-parent hustle, and I can’t tell you the number of times I’ve gotten an email months or even years later thanking me for a shot that was taken when no one realized the camera was out,” says photographer Belle Augusta.
 (If anything, your future teenager will appreciate the chance to laugh at your hair and clothes in 15 years.)

 Snap an Activity